evandavid/opencore-b460m-itx-i9-10900-rx6600/README.md

 tested in Catalina, Big Sur, and Monterey

+Bluetooth no longer work use wifi/bluetooth card, wait for fix

+In the meantime, use TP-Link UB-400

 - OpenCore 0.7.8
 - Motherboard: ASRock b460m itx
 - GPU: Gigabyte rx570 4GB